farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Now, one of the first things you probably want to know is: **who is this game for?**

-_This game is for people who want to play a generic, narrative table-top RPG adventure about a group of characters struggling to achieve their goals, but pushing themselves to get there._
+_This game is for people who want to play a generic, narrative table-top RPG adventure about a group of characters struggling to achieve their goals, but pushing themselves to succeed._

 Now, let's power your storytelling ⚡

 ## Contributing

-One of the core part of what makes this game unique is that it **belongs to the community**.
+One of the core parts of what makes this game unique is that it **belongs to the community**.

 The game is free, released under an open game license, and welcomes contributions.